Tobel158/docs/docs/Concepts/glossary.md

 ## Fees

-- Transaction fees

-- Swap fees

-- Gas

-- Spread
+- **Gas fees**: Compute fees added on to each transaction to avoid spamming.
+Validators set minimum gas prices and reject transactions that have implied gas prices below this threshold.

+- **Stability fees**: Fees added on to each transaction to provide stability in the market.
+The fee for swapping Terra stablecoin denominations is called a Tobin tax.
+Exchanges between Terra and Luna are subject to a spread fee.

 ## Fiat currency

 Currency issued by a government that is not backed by an underlying asset.
-USD is the fiat currency of the USA.
+USD is the fiat currency of the United States.

 ## Full node